ErinTorno/bifrons/docs/lua_api/Random.md

 This module provides functions for getting random values.

-Values are generated using the [ChaCha algorithm with 8 rounds](https://rust-random.github.io/rand/rand_chacha/struct.ChaCha8Rng.html).
-The seed is reset on level change, and with the same seed and Random calls the same results will always be generated.
+Values are generated using the [ChaCha algorithm with 8 rounds](https://rust-random.github.io/rand/rand_chacha/struct.ChaCha8Rng.html) from a int seed.
+With the same seed and same order of Random calls the same results will always be generated.

-## bool
+## Random.bool
 ```lua
 Random.bool = function() -> bool
 ```